 Using the State Plane Coordinate System

 This webinar is open to the public and offers 6.5 PDHs to professional engineers and land surveyors in most states.
-Land surveyor course approval is currently pending in Missouri and Tennessee.
+Land surveyor course approval is currently pending in Tennessee.
 No credit is offered to land surveyors licensed in Delaware, New Jersey, New York, or Rhode Island, or for engineers licensed in New York.

 The Florida Department of Agriculture and Consumer Services has assigned this course number 10223 for Florida surveyors.